oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 A `tool` object describes the analysis tool or converter that was run.
 The `tool` object in `run.tool` ([§3.14.6](#run-object--tool-property)) describes an analysis tool; the `tool` object in `run.conversion.tool` ([§3.14.12](#conversion-property), [§3.22.2](#conversion-object--tool-property)) describes a converter.

-A tool consists of one or more “tool components,” each of which consists of one or more files.
-We refer to the component that contains the tool’s primary executable file as the “driver.”
+A tool consists of one or more "tool components," each of which consists of one or more files.
+We refer to the component that contains the tool’s primary executable file as the "driver."
 It controls the tool’s execution and typically defines a set of analysis rules.
-We refer to all other tool components as “extensions.”
+We refer to all other tool components as "extensions."
 Extensions can include:

-- Libraries of additional rules, which we refer to as “plugins.”
+- Libraries of additional rules, which we refer to as "plugins."

-- Files that affect the behavior of the tool, which we refer to as “configuration files.”
+- Files that affect the behavior of the tool, which we refer to as "configuration files."

     NOTE: Configuration files that affect the analysis output are of particular interest in compliance scenarios, where, for example, it is necessary to demonstrate that a particular set of rules has been evaluated.